 Terms and Conditions

-Consent mode is available in Google Tag Manager, Google Analytics, DoubleClick for Advertisers, and Google Ads.
+Consent mode is available in Google Tag Manager, Google Analytics, Google Marketing Platform, and Google Ads.
 Since consent mode is a feature of the Google product in which you implement it for, the underlying product’s terms, including the respective data processing terms, also apply to consent mode.
 Please refer to the Terms & Conditions for Google Tag Manager, Google Analytics, Floodlight, and Google Ads conversion tracking and Google Ads Processing terms for additional information.

 The underlying product’s respective processor or controller GDPR terms are not affected by consent mode.
 You can review the controller/processor statuses of each Google product.

 For a detailed overview of what data consent mode enables your tags to collect by setting configuration, you can read about consent mode in Google Analytics and Google Ads.
 Below is an overview of key questions early customers have asked us:

 - How will my tags behave when users do not consent?
 Google receives a ping when a user does not consent and a ping when an unconsented user converts.